Home Modifications Home Charging Indicator

 Conclusions

 The project went quite slowly since I was designing how it would work and taking photos.
-Your effort will be far faster, but will still be quite a bit of work to complete this project.
+Your effort will be far faster, but it will still be quite a bit of work to complete this project.
 It was a fun DIY project, and I’m very happy with the results.

 I’m still not sure about the best colors to use for the transparencies and the hook box.
 Right now they are not consistent – I used green LEDs for the hook box and a blue “Connected” transparency.
 I also used an Amber LED in the hook box that relates to the red “On Hook” transparency.
 I made the transparencies after building the hook box and liked the red/blue look better in the display module, and likely should have used the same colors at the hook box.